LastAncientOne/Covid-19_Vaccines_Investment/README.md

 #### Tableau

 # Analysis
+### Financial Ratio or Accounting Ratio:

+Profitability Ratio - financial metrics to evaluate the ability of a company to generate income (profit) relative to revenue, balance sheet assets, operating costs, and shareholders’ equity during a specific period of time.
+It shows how well a company utilizes its assets to produce profit and value to shareholders.

+Operating Ratio – financial metrics to evaluate how well a company is using their assets.

+Leverage Ratios – financial metrics to evaluate how much of an organization's capital comes from debt and it shows a solid indication of whether a business can make good on its financial obligations.

+Valuation Ratios – financial metrics to evaluate how the relationship between the market value of a company or its equity and some fundamental financial metric (e.g., earnings).

+Liquidity Ratios – financial metrics to evaluate how the company's ability to pay debt obligations and its margin of safety through the calculation of metrics including the current ratio, quick ratio, and operating cash flow ratio.

 ### Ratio Analysis
 Ratio analysis is a quantitative method for comparison of gaining insight into a company's liquidity, operational efficiency, and profitability by studying its financial statements such as the balance sheet and income statement.
 Ratio analysis is a cornerstone of fundamental equity analysis.
 BNTX has the highest profitability ratio.
 BNTX has the highest ratio in operating ratio.
 PFE has the highest ratios in Leverage Ratio.
 JNJ has the highest ratio in valuation ratio.
 BNTX has the highest ratio in liquidity ratio.
 BNTX is a good investment according to ratio analysis.